hoehermann/purple-gowhatsapp/README.md

   * `$sender`: Denotes the original sender (the participant, not the group chat).
   * `$filename`: Refers to the original document file name.
 For non-document attachments, this falls back to the hash mandated by WhatsApp.

-* `get-icons` bool
+* `get-icons` string choice
-  If set to true (default: false), profile pictures are updated every time the plug-in connects.
+  Every time the plug-in connects, profile pictures are updated:

+    * `no`: They are not (default).
+    * `preview`: The small thumbnail is downloaded from the WhatsApp servers.
+    * `original`: The original picture is downloaded from the WhatsApp servers.

 * `ignore-status-broadcast` bool
   If set to true (default), your contact's status broadcasts are ignored.